Make Content Marketing and LinkedIn Social Selling Part of Your Online Marketing Strategy

 By implementing and executing a well planned LinkedIn content marketing strategy, your content on LinkedIn should get Likes, Shares, and Comments and Google pays close attention to these online engagements and social signals.

 For example, if you do a search for “SEO agency Boulder,” you’ll see that the Boulder SEO Marketing LinkedIn company page is showing up on page one, even before many of my competitors’ websites.
 I use this strategy, called off-page SEO, as a way to push my competition down and keep me at the top.
 Since most of the clicks will go to the first 3-4 organic search results, it’s a tremendous competitive advantage for me.
 Off-page search engine optimization (SEO) is just one of what I call the 5 pillars of SEO.
 Learn more about the other pillars in my article entitled What Is Search Engine Optimization?.

-My team and I offer a variety of digital marketing classes, including social selling, social media marketing, search engine optimization and pay-per-click / Google Ads training.
+My team and I offer a variety of digital marketing classes in the Denver area, including social media marketing, search engine optimization, and search engine marketing (Google Ads and pay-per-click) workshop.
 The yellow pages have long been replaced by our smartphones and desktop computers, and if you’re not found online, chances are high that your competition will get the lead and have an opportunity to close the deal.